What is GST return filing?

 - GSTR-1 cannot be filed if the previous month’s GSTR-3B return is not filed.

-- Nil GSTR-1 return should be filed even if there are no sales for the month or even if the business is closed if the registration is active.
+- GST nil filing should be made even if there are no sales for the month or even if the business is closed if the registration is active.

 - In case of an application for voluntary cancellation, GSTR-1 should be filed for the month up to the effective date of cancellation of GST registration.